December08th/CSKGuide/_posts/2019-11-08-Guest Poem.md

 We are from color coded dry bags and raccoons fighting over almonds.

-We are from bright tablecloths spread over rocks, from perfectly curated meals to fascinate the tastebuds and and nourish tired cells.
+We are from bright tablecloths spread over rocks, from perfectly curated meals to fascinate the tastebuds and nourish tired cells.

 We are from two kind guides scrubbing dishes, charting safe passage, encouraging brave steps beyond and repeating patiently Island names with compassion as if the question is all at once new.